BHM Capital reports strong Q1 profit growth

 PHOTO

-United Arab Emirates, Dubai: BHM Capital, a leading financial and investment services firm in the UAE, announced strong financial results for the first quarter of 2025, posting a net profit of AED 11 million—up from AED 9 million in the same period of 2024—reflecting a 23% year-on-year growth.
+DUBAI: BHM Capital, a leading financial and investment services firm in the UAE, announced strong financial results for the first quarter of 2025, posting a net profit of AED11 million—up from AED9 million in the same period of 2024, reflecting a 23% year-on-year growth.

 This impressive performance comes despite ongoing global market challenges, highlighting the company's resilience and the efficiency of its management.
 BHM Capital has solidified its position as the largest market maker and liquidity provider in the UAE by market share and trading volume, significantly enhancing market efficiency and delivering added value to both the markets and investors.